fovi-llc/zipline-polygon-bundle/README.md

 ```

 ## Get flat files (`*.csv.gz`) for US Stock daily aggregates.
+The default asset dir is `us_stock_sip` but that can be overriden with the `POLYGON_ASSET_SUBDIR`
+environment variable if/when Polygon.io adds other markets to flat files.

 N.B.
 Minute aggregates are coming soon.
 Other assets as I need them or you add them, PR's welcome!

 ```bash